Healthy Homes Assessment Maoribank

 Maoribank Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory to all Maoribank and New Zealand rental houses where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is compulsory in all Maoribank and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords must keep records of their the compliance with each Healthy Homes Standard that apply or will apply to the rental property.
+• Property managers and landlords must keep records of their the conformance to any Healthy Homes Standards that apply or will be in force to your rental home.

-• Property managers and private landlords should ensure their rental properties conform with the Healthy Homes Standards within 90 days of any new, renewed or varied Tenancy.
+• Property managers and private landlords must make sure their rental properties comply to the Healthy Homes Standards within 90 days of any renewal, new or a change in tenant.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) are required to comply with Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider boarding household tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.

 From 1 July 2023